 - 1 teaspoon pure vanilla extract

 - 2 cups graham cracker crumbs (see note)

 - 2 cups semisweet chocolate chips (12 oz. bag)

 - 1 teaspoon vegetable oil

-- Line a 9×13 pan with parchment paper and set aside.
+- Line a 9×13 pan with parchment paper, leaving wings on the side, and set aside.

-- Meanwhile, gently melt chocolate chips and oil in microwave in 30 second intervals, stirring well in between each interval until smooth.
+- Gently melt chocolate chips and oil in microwave in 30 second intervals, stirring well in between each interval until smooth.
 Spread over peanut butter mixture, tapping down on the counter again to smooth out and get rid of any air bubbles.
-Return to fridge and refrigerate for at least 1 hour.
-Cut while cold and serve.
-Store any extras in the fridge.

 - These are pretty generously sized squares.
 If desired, cut into 32 squares.